shama/qr/README.md

 OR

-`cd` into your app folder and run: git clone git://github.com/shama/qr.git Plugin/Qr
+`cd` into your app folder and run `git clone git://github.com/shama/qr.git Plugin/Qr`

 ## Examples

-In the view for example do "<? echo $this->Qrcode->text('Hello World'); ?>"
+In the view for example do `echo $this->Qrcode->text('Hello World', array());`

 Second parameter always is an optional option array.
 For explanation of these options and the required parameter for each function read the well documented Code. :)